robertheory/nextwatch/README.md

    yarn install
    ```
 2. Create a `.env` file in the `nextwatch-api` directory and add the necessary environment variables.
+3. Instantiate a PostgreSQL database (locally or via a service like Docker) and ensure it is running.
-3. Initialize the database and run migrations.
+4. Initialize the database and run migrations.
    ```bash
     npx prisma generate
     npx prisma migrate dev
    ```
-4. Start the backend server:
+5. Start the backend server:
    ```bash
    yarn start:dev
    ```
-5. Use the `api.http` file in the root directory to test the API endpoints.
+6. Access OpenAPI documentation at `http://localhost:3333/api`

 ### Frontend